Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/src/main/resources/archetype-resources/README.md

 Monitoring application
 ----------------------
 Monitoring is available through these two endpoints:
-- `/monitoring/info`: provides information about the application name and version, this can be customized : TODO how?
+- `/monitoring/info`: provides information about the application name and version.
+Additionnal information can be added by providing a configura
 - `/monitoring/health`: provides information about application health
-- `/monitoring/metrics`: provides JVM and custom metrics info : TODO customization
+- `/monitoring/metrics`: provides JVM and custom metrics info.
+This can be customized in the `MonitoringWs` class where the monitoring endpoints are configured

 So by default, when running on localhost, metrics are available on: <http://localhost:8080/monitoring/metrics>

 These endpoints are protected by Basic access authentication.
 This is configured in the `application.conf` file in the `internal-api.auth-username` and `internal-api.auth-password` keys.

+These endpoints should be compatible with [Spring Actuators endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints).

 More modules
 ------------